pengsihua2023/HIV-1-M-SPBEnv/README.md

 ### 8.2 By using t-SNE visualzation based on K-mer vectorization
 The labeld DNA samples were visualized with t-distributed stochastic neighbor embedding (t-SNE) and each gene sequence is represented as a dot in the 2D plot.
-The DNA data were Vectorized by K-mer method.
+The DNA data were vectorized by K-mer method.
 ![synthetic Sample H Tree](images/Figure_4.png)
 **Figure 4.** Verification of the usability of generated samples by using t-SNE.
 One color represents a category, and each category has 89 samples, including original samples and synthetic samples.